Cultural Marxism conspiracy theory: Popularization

-Spencer Sunshine and journalist Ari Paul have criticized traditional media such as The New York Times, New York Magazine and The Washington Post for their coverage of the conspiracy theory, arguing that they have either not clarified the nature of the conspiracy theory or "allow[ed] it to live on their pages."
-An example is an article in The New York Times by David Brooks, who Paul and Sunshine argue "rebrands cultural Marxism as mere political correctness, giving the Nazi-inspired phrase legitimacy for the American right.
+Journalist Ari Paul has criticized traditional media such as The New York Times, New York Magazine and The Washington Post for their coverage of the conspiracy theory, arguing that they have either not clarified the nature of the conspiracy theory or "allow[ed] it to live on their pages."
+An example is an article in The New York Times by David Brooks, who Paul argues "rebrands cultural Marxism as mere political correctness, giving the Nazi-inspired phrase legitimacy for the American right.
 It is dropped in or quoted in other stories—some of them lighthearted, like the fashion cues of the alt-right—without describing how fringe this notion is.
 It's akin to letting conspiracy theories about chem trails or vaccines get unearned space in mainstream press."
 Another is Andrew Sullivan, who went on "to denounce 'cultural Marxists' for inspiring social justice movements on campuses."
-Paul and Sunshine argue that failure to highlight the nature of the conspiracy theory "has bitter consequences.
-'It is legitimizing the use of that framework, and therefore it's coded antisemitism.'"
+Paul argues that failure to highlight the nature of the conspiracy theory "has bitter consequences" quoting Spencer Sunshine stating "It is legitimizing the use of that framework, and therefore it's coded antisemitism."

 Supporters of the conspiracy theory include paleoconservative political philosopher Paul Gottfried.
 Gottfried was at one time a student of Herbert Marcuse (with whom he disagreed) and edited the academic journal Telos.
 Under Gottfried's tenure, Telos became far-right in its outlook, writing favorably about Carl Schmitt and Alain de Benoist.
 Gottfried influenced Richard Spencer and has been called the "godfather" of the alt-right.
-He defended William Lind against accusations that "Cultural Marxism" has anti-semitic undertones.
+He defended William Lind against accusations that "Cultural Marxism" has antisemitic undertones.
 Gottfried identifies as reactionary and questions the value of political equality.
 Gottfried defines cultural Marxism as "a particular movement for change that combines some elements of Marxist socialism with a call for sexual and cultural revolution".
 However, he says that the term "cultural Marxism" is not ideal since the connection with Marxism is tenuous.
 Gottfried writes that the influence of the Frankfurt School lives on in modern left-wing politics mainly in the form of a tendency to conflate the right wing with fascism.